jzxyouok/DongTalks/Books/How to Read a Book/How to Read a Book, v5.0.md

 How can you learn the most from a book — or any other piece of writing — when you're reading for information, rather than for pleasure?

 It’s satisfying to start at the beginning and read straight through to the end.
-Some books, such asnovels, have to be read this way, since a basic principle of fiction is to hold the reader insuspense.
-Your whole purpose in reading fiction is to follow the writer’s lead, allowing him orher to spin a story bit by bit.
+Some books, such as novels, have to be read this way, since a basic principle of fiction is to hold the reader in suspense.
+Your whole purpose in reading fiction is to follow the writer’s lead, allowing him or her to spin a story bit by bit.

-But many of the books, articles, and other documents you’ll read during your undergraduateand graduate years, and possibly during the rest of your professional life, won’t be novels.Instead, they’ll be non-fiction: textbooks, manuals, journal articles, histories, academic studies,and so on.
+But many of the books, articles, and other documents you’ll read during your undergraduate and graduate years, and possibly during the rest of your professional life, won’t be novels.
+Instead, they’ll be non-fiction: textbooks, manuals, journal articles, histories, academic studies, and so on.

 The purpose of reading things like this is to gain, and retain, information.
-Here, finding out whathappens — as quickly and easily as possible — is your main goal.
-So unless you’re stuck in prisonwith nothing else to do, NEVER read a non-fiction book or article from beginning to end.
+Here, finding out what happens — as quickly and easily as possible — is your main goal.
+So unless you’re stuck in prison with nothing else to do, NEVER read a non-fiction book or article from beginning to end.

-Instead, when you’re reading for information, you should ALWAYS jump ahead, skip around, anduse every available strategy to discover, then to understand, and finally to remember what thewriter has to say.
+Instead, when you’re reading for information, you should ALWAYS jump ahead, skip around, and use every available strategy to discover, then to understand, and finally to remember what the writer has to say.
 This is how you’ll get the most out of a book in the smallest amount of time.

-Using the methods described here, you should be able to read a 300-page book in six to eighthours.
-Of course, the more time you spend, the more you’ll learn and the better you’llunderstand the book.
+Using the methods described here, you should be able to read a 300-page book in six to eight hours.
+Of course, the more time you spend, the more you’ll learn and the better you’ll understand the book.
 But your time is limited.

 Here are some strategies to help you do this effectively.
-Most of these can be applied not onlyto books, but also to any other kind of non-fiction reading, from articles to websites.
-Table 1, onthe next page, summarizes the techniques, and the following pages explain them in more detail.
+Most of these can be applied not only to books, but also to any other kind of non-fiction reading, from articles to websites.
+Table 1, on the next page, summarizes the techniques, and the following pages explain them in more detail.